FaresAmin/Faresmohamedamine/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+I am a Ph.D. student at the University of Souk Ahras, Sp : Veterinary anatomy.
+Working with Professor Tarek Khenenou.
+And Doctor Rahmoune Djallal Eddine.
+I'am currently studying veterinary anatomy, focusing on macro and microscopic aspect of immune system in algerian dromedary.
 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---